cabforum/cabforum.org/content/about/information/potential-members.md

 Here are the items that should be provided in all applications:

 - a completed IPR Policy Agreement, duly signed by a person with authority to bind the organization.
-The form may be found here – [CAB Forum Agreement for IPR Policy v.1.3][6].
+The form may be found here – [CAB Forum Agreement for IPR Policy][6].
 We will accept either a scanned/digitized signature or a digital signature.
 Our IPR Policy and the IPR Policy Agreement are also found [here][7];
 - an indication of the Working Group(s) to which you are applying.
 At least one working group ([Server Certificate WG][2], [Code Signing Certificate Working Group][3], or [S/MIME Certificate Working Group][4]) must be indicated;
 - organization name, as you wish it to appear on the Forum website and in official Forum documents;
 - the URL of your main website;